paidamoyo/adversarial_time_to_event/README.md

 This project is maintained by [Paidamoyo Chapfuwa](https://github.com/paidamoyo).
 Please contact <paidamoyo.chapfuwa@duke.edu> for any relevant issues.

-### Prerequisites
+## Prerequisites
-The code is implemented with following dependencies:
+The code is implemented with the following dependencies:

 - [Python 3.5.1](https://github.com/pyenv/pyenv)
 - [TensorFlow 1.5]( https://www.tensorflow.org/)